Conformal Standard Model: Conformal Standard Model

 which with the vacuum expectation value of about $350 \ \rm{GeV}$ and the Higgs mass at least of the order of magnitude of $10^{2} \ \rm{GeV}$ gives a cosmological constant at least of order of magnitude of $10^{8} \ \rm{GeV}^{4}$ which is far from the upper limit of the order of magnitude of $10^{-46} \ \rm{GeV}^{4}$ as astrophysical experiments tell.

-This situation, in which the ground state of the Higgs field gives reasonable masses only at the price of having a largely wrong cosmological constant, gives rise to what is usually known as the cosmological constant problem: this problem may be solved if we have a mechanism for which the vacuum expectation value of the Higgs field diminishes as we move from particle physics to cosmology, and this is precisely what happens in this approach according to (\ref{vev}), for which the ground-state of the Higgs is given in terms of the fermionic fields density that is much larger in particle physics than in cosmology.
+This situation, in which the ground state of the Higgs field gives reasonable masses only at the price of having a largely wrong cosmological constant, gives rise to what is usually known as the cosmological constant problem: this problem may be solved by a mechanism for which the vacuum expectation value of the Higgs field diminishes as we move from particle physics to cosmology, and this is precisely what happens in this approach.
 Nevertheless, the cosmological problem might be circumvented if we think that conformal Weyl gravity and standard Einstein gravity are quite different in their structure, and correspondingly there are two different treatments for the cosmological constant problem, so that what appears to be a wrong prediction in standard cosmologies might have no conflict with observations in conformal cosmologies \cite{Mannheim:2009qi}.